 New Forest Ponies

-All of the ponies found in the forest are wild in the sense they can roam freely but in fact they are owned by New Forest Commoners.?
+All of the ponies found in the forest are wild in the sense they can roam freely but in fact they are owned by New Forest Commoners.

 Who looks after the ponies?

-If you are involved in a road traffic accident with a pony it is an offense not to report it.
+If you are involved in a road traffic accident with a pony it is an offence not to report it.
 Make sure you carry an animal emergency hotlines card - giving you all the contacts you may need.